mm3509/b9122/1-guides/readability.md

 > I'm sure that, given operator overloading, there are lots of ways I could confuse this function. go with math.isnan()

+## Standards for assignment 3 onwards

+For readability, your functions should be under 20 lines (ignoring blank lines, comments, and defensive programming).
+To stay under this limit, you should refactor a long function into smaller helper functions.

 ## Goal

 Here is quote from Hoare: